A smile can transform a miserable person into a beacon of joy.

 Now, that might sound trivial, but really think about it.
 Go back to every transaction you’ve ever made, and overlay that thought onto it and see what I am talking about.

-Just to give this a bit of context, let’s cut out of the equation the Walmarts and Costco’s out of this.
+Just to give this a bit of context, let’s cut the Walmarts and Costcos out of the equation.
 Big retailers are subject for a different article.

 For today, specifically, I’m talking about sales, or selling.
 And let’s face it, we’re all in sales.

-If you own a fitness studio, and you’re trying to convert someone who just walked into your studio to sign up, you’re in sales.
+If you own a fitness studio, and you’re trying to get someone who just walked into your studio to sign up, you’re in sales.

 If you’re a consultant meeting with a prospect, you’re in sales.

 If you’re going door-to-door selling vacuums, you’re in sales.

 If you operate a mom-and-pop confectionery store, you’re in sales.